Update Safari on macOS

 If you click the UPDATE ALL button, it will install all of the System Application updates, as well as any Third Party updates - you may be required to restart with this option as well.

 It is generally a good idea to install all of the available updates, but be aware: this may change how some of your software functions in the future.
 You should always have a backup of your system before you install System Updates.

-If you want to upgrade just Safari, click the blue "More" link; this will expand the System Applications, allowing you to pick and choose which updates to install.
+If you want to upgrade just Safari and install none of the other available updates, click the blue "More" link; this will expand the System Applications, allowing you to pick and choose which updates to install.